esheldon/nsim/config/README.md

             - noise bias undercorrected?
 Maybe because the deep run has more uniform noise?

-        - run-bd07zmax-lownoise01
+        - run-bd07max-lownoise01
             - to get T and flux priors

-        * run-bd07zmcal-degrade02
+        - run-bd07zmcal-degrade03
-            - will use new priors
+            - wide priors from run-bd07max-lownoise01
+            - noise 0.1 target 1.0

 flux prior is probably wrong, since it is for the real profile and we are using explicitly the wrong profile.  might want to broaden it